wengaoy/PC-App-for-STM32F767_USB_CDC_Bulk/README.md

 # PC-App-for-STM32F767_USB_CDC_Bulk
-this is for testing STM32F767 USB Bulk Transfer
+This is for testing STM32F767 USB Bulk Transfer